dingmaotu/mql4-lib/README.md

 ## Changes

+* 2017-07-14: Add 2 RESP protocol parsers: one for message oriented buffers, one for stream buffers; they provide more specific error reporting
 * 2017-07-10: Event handling in `EventApp`; add `HashSet`; reimplement `HashMap`
 * Before 2017-07-10: A lot, and I will not list them.
 I decided to add a change log for future users to see what is going on at first sight.